BA in Economics

 - CAS MA 569 Optimization Methods in Operations Research

-- and three other courses, with at least one being above the 400 level, selected from the following list: CAS MA 213 (Basic Statistics and Probability), MA 214 (Applied Statistics, if not used as a substitute for EC 303), MA 226 (Differential Equations) or MA 231 (Honors-Level Differential Equations), MA 416 (Analysis of Variance), MA 511 (Introduction to Analysis I), MA 512 (Introduction to Analysis II), MA 581 (Probability), MA 582 (Mathematical Statistics), MA 583 (Introduction to Stochastic Processes), MA 585 (Time Series and Forecasting), or CS 112 (Introduction to Computer Science II).
-Substitutions may only be made with consent of the interdepartmental committee.
+- Electives: three other 4-credit courses, with at least one being above the 400 level, selected from the following list: CAS MA 226 (Differential Equations) or MA 231 (Honors-Level Differential Equations), MA 415 (Data Science in R), MA 416 (Analysis of Variance), MA 511 (Introduction to Analysis I), MA 512 (Introduction to Analysis II), MA 581 (Probability), MA 582 (Mathematical Statistics), MA 583 (Introduction to Stochastic Processes), MA 584, MA 585 (Time Series and Forecasting), and CS 112 (Introduction to Computer Science II).

 Departmental Honors Program

 For admission to the Departmental Honors Program in Economics, the following criteria must be met: